MrClottom/ez-staker-contracts/README.md

   This event is emitted when the fee is changed.
 When the fee is set `newFee` will represent the new fee.

+#### 2.2 `HexMock.sol`
+This contract is deployed to testnets as it is only for testing purposes.
+The address for this contract can be found in `src/uitls/addresses.json` in the attribute `[network].hexMock`.
+This mock only provides the basic ERC20 functions as well as the minimum necessary methods to simulate the mainnet Hex contract.
+Note this contract has `18` decimals instead of the `8` of mainnet Hex.

+* `function openFaucet()`

+  mints `100 HEX` for the `msg.sender`.
+Anyone can call this function an unlimited amount of times.

+* `function stake(uint256 newStakedHearts, uint256 newStakedDays)`

+  creates a dummy stake which can instantly be unstaked.
+The unstake value is `2% / day` of the principal (non-compounding).
+  `stakeReward = stakeAmount * (1 + 0.2 * stakeDays)`